cristinetamayo/ml-training/README.md

 # ml-training
-Collection of machine learning work in Python
+Collection of machine learning work in Python with a focus on translation and Spanish literature